 Today’s post will focus primarily on the principles of restorative practices as shared by Kristina Hulvershorn of the Peace Learning Center in Indianapolis, Indiana.
 But before we get into the principles, let’s talk about why we should be looking at restorative practices as a piece of our plan for handling behavior and conflict.

 Restorative language (the use of affective language) – To the right you’ll see a screen shot of a document with sentence starters for affective statements (I’ve also included a link to the document at the bottom of this post).
-If you share this with your students, post it in your room, and begin using statements like these, the kids will too!- Effort to build relationships – I think all teachers have stories they can share about “that kid” who has given them so much trouble, but then when you take the time to get to know them and what they care about, you begin to have more success.
-Building real relationships can help you get there with any kid!
-The community circle is one way to learn about kids, which can then help you find connections and conversations that you can have with that kid.
+If you share this with your students, post it in your room, and begin using statements like these, the kids will too!

 In his conversation with Goins, Kohn challenges us that there is no way to measure or quantify true learning.
 The moment we try to put a numerical or letter-based score onto a learning task, we take away much of the motivation that students have to learn, and instead we create a system that trains our students for compliance.
 The things that can be easily measured in an assessment are not the things that truly matter.
 The example that Kohn used here was that on an assessment of a writing task, we may spend more time and effort in measuring the number of times that a student used punctuation correctly, however we don’t spend nearly as much time on whether the student expressed meaningful ideas in their writing.
 If we are developing learners in our world, what’s more important?
 I think most would agree that the ideas are the most important part, but ideas are hard to quantify, so we struggle to factor that into our assessments.
 As Kohn puts it “More focus on data in teaching means that we teach the trivial stuff more than the important stuff.”